top of page

 The key to unravelling racism

-To effectively address racism, empathy and understanding are indispensable.
+To effectively address racism and discrimination, empathy and understanding are indispensable.
 Empathy involves stepping into another’s shoes, feeling their struggles, and recognizing their humanity.
 It’s about seeing beyond our own experiences and acknowledging the diverse realities of others.

 Challenging Discrimination and Implicit Bias.png